dproctor/personal-website/books.md

 - You Dreamed of Empires: A Novel (Álvaro Enrigue)
 - On the Road (Jack Kerouac)
 - Nexus: A Brief History of Information Networks from the Stone Age to AI (Yuval Noah Harari)
+- Light in August (William Faulkner)
+- Everyone Who Is Gone Is Here: The United States, Central America, and the Making of a Crisis (Jonathan Blitzer)

 {% for post in site.posts %}
 <li>